 INTRODUCTION

-The current 2019 coronavirus pandemic (-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) threatens and affects lives worldwide.
+The current 2019 coronavirus pandemic (Covid-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) threatens and affects lives worldwide.
 In the context of the SARS-CoV-2 pandemic, vaccination is being discussed as essential in the effort to contain the incidence of infection (3).
 The status as of XX/XX/XXXX shows that nationwide XX % of the German population are fully vaccinated (4).
 Because of the importance of the issue, numerous studies address SARS-CoV-2 and the implications associated with public engagement in vaccination.
-(1)
+Because of the importance of the issue, numerous studies address SARS-CoV-2 and the implications associated with public participation in vaccination.
+Although there has been a wait for a vaccine against the virus since the beginning of the pandemic and a high level of vaccination participation was assumed due to the High level of interest in the population, vaccination readiness in Germany was very low compared to neighboring countries (1).

 Several studies with different focuses have already been conducted on vaccination preparedness during a pandemic.
 To provide an overview of the current state of research, the results of some studies are briefly highlighted below.
-With regards to anxiety, it has often been reported to be associated with both positive and negative vaccination.
-Benau et al. (2021) showed that Covid-19related are with a positive vaccination readiness (2).
-On the other hand showed that social and economic fears are with negative vaccination readiness (3,4).
+With regards to anxiety, it has often been reported to be associated with both positive and negative vaccinationreadiness.
+Benau et al. (2021) showed that Covid-19-related anxiety are associated with a positive vaccination readiness (2).
+On the other hand, several studies showed that social and economic fears are associated with negative vaccination readiness (3,4).

 In addition, there is several evidence regarding the impact of sociodemographic factors on vaccine readiness.
 In terms of gender, studies have shown that men could be more likely to get vaccinated than woman of the same age (5–7).
-Furthermore, show that people with high age and high education are more likely to get vaccinated (6,7).
-Betsch et al. (2021) showed that people with low education are nterested in getting a Covid-19 vaccination (5).
-(8).
+Furthermore, some studies show that people with high age and high education are more likely to get vaccinated (6,7).
+Betsch et al. (2021) showed that people with low education are less interested in getting a Covid-19 vaccination (5).
+Another study showed that people who perceive a high risk of disease or high susceptibility to Covid-19 are more likely to participate in a vaccination program (8).
 Conversely, people are more likely to decline vaccination if they do not know anyone who already had Covid-19 (5).
 It is often assumed that knowledge about herd immunity increases the likelihood of getting vaccinated (9).
 Similarly, a lack of information about herd immunity and vaccination could be one of the main reasons for low vaccination adherence (10).
 Overall, it can be assumed that there is a relationship between information-seeking behaviors as well as vaccination knowledge and vaccination readiness or refusal (10,11).
 This information is complemented by evidence stating that a higher level of trust in the government, the direct approach to the population and clear transparent communication have a positive effect on vaccination participation (7,8).
-Conversely, dissatisfaction regarding the government, concerns about vaccine safety and efficacy, and misinformation about -19 vaccines regarding safety are associated with negative vaccination attitudes (4,6,8).
+Conversely, dissatisfaction regarding the government, concerns about vaccine safety and efficacy, and misinformation about Covid-19 vaccines regarding safety are associated with negative vaccination attitudes (4,6,8).
 Furthermore, health care professionals (HCPs) are also thought to influence vaccination readiness (12–14).
-Maurer et al. (2010) (15) and Schwarzinger et al. (2010) (16) describe that individuals who received information from a HCP were more likely to get vaccinated and in addition, vaccination increased as a result of HCP recommendations.
-In general, however, it can be said that employment in health care, both positively and negatively associated with a -19 vaccination (6–8,17).
+Maurer et al. (2010) (15) and Schwarzinger et al. (2010) (16) describe that individuals who received information from a HCP were more likely to get vaccinated and in addition, vaccination readiness increased as a result of HCP recommendations.
+In general, however, it can be said that employment in health care, is both positively and negatively associated with a Covid-19 vaccination readiness (6–8,17).